5 Reasons Frank Sinatra is timeless

 Near the end of his life in 1992 and 1993 he released Duets and Duets II, featuring the likes of Aretha Franklin, Bono, Tony Bennett and Liza Minnelli.
 The collaborations would not only win him a new generation of fans, but it allowed others to share the stage with someone they respected, the way he had with Bing Crosby.

-Tony Bennett reflected on his career for LIFE magazine in honor of his 100th birthday, writing, "Five hundred years from now, people will still be listening to his recordings, watching his films, and they'll say, 'There was only one Sinatra.'"
+Tony Bennett reflected on his career for LIFE magazine in honor of his 100th birthday in 2015, writing, "Five hundred years from now, people will still be listening to his recordings, watching his films, and they'll say, 'There was only one Sinatra.'"